rdlauer/articles/platform/first-vs-app-nativescript/part2.md

 	}

 You can see we've made some small changes to our `pageLoaded` function, which is called when this view is first loaded (see `loaded="pageLoaded"` in `main-page.xml`).
-We are also binding static data to our `StackLayout` element (you can see how we get the reference to the `StackLayout` as we select the element by its id with `page.getViewById("layout")`.
+We are also binding mock data to our `StackLayout` element (you can see how we get the reference to the `StackLayout` as we select the element by its id with `page.getViewById("layout")`).

 > We will be using [fillmurray.com](https://www.fillmurray.com/) to load remote images of Bill!